autodesk-platform-services/aps-pkce-webapp/README.md

 ![thumbnail](./assets/desktop-mobile-spa1.png)

-If we use the localstorage to store the client id and the challenge code, we can manage the 3LO token acquisition from our sample test app.
+If we use the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store the client id and the code verifier, we can manage the 3LO token acquisition from our app.

 ## Pre-requisite